-I had gotten to the airport extra early and found the perfect cozy corner to sit myself in, to do a bit of work.
-I had ordered a pizza and a nice cold beer.
+I had gotten to the airport extra early and found the perfect cozy corner to sit myself in, to do a bit of work, and ordered a pizza and a nice cold beer.
 Everything was going smoothly!
 I boarded the plane, settled into my window seat (always), and closed my eyes to nap.
-I had noticed that the seats felt a little more cramped than usual.
-I fly Jetstar often so I found it a little out of the ordinary, but nothing to be alarmed about.
+The seats felt a little more cramped than usual, I fly Jetstar often, so I found it a little out of the ordinary, but nothing to be alarmed about.

 Next thing I knew, I was waking up to my row being cleared and an oxygen mask being strapped to my face.
 I could tell everyone was worried but they remained calm.
 They kept trying to get me to talk, which wasn’t an easy task with an oxygen mask on, but I managed to get out that it might be low blood sugar and asked for some sprite or chocolate.
 It helped a little, but not a lot.

 Then the anxiety kicked in.
 I started panicking that I had just fainted on a plane and was about to land in a foreign country for the first time at 2 in the morning where I had no one to help me.
 It was terrifying.
 And to make matters worse, everyone was staring at me.
 I just told myself to stay calm and keep taking big deep breaths.

 This one flight attendant, I wish I knew her name so I could thank her, sat with me for the remainder of the flight.
 She constantly made sure I was okay, checked my oxygen levels, and all around made me feel comfortable in a very frightening situation.
 Luckily, as the plane began to descend, I started feeling better and was able to walk off the plane on my own.

 Fainting is actually one of the most common medical crisis on a plane.
 It can be caused due to lack of oxygen to the brain from air cabin pressure, standing up too fast after sitting for a long time, dehydration or it could be a condition called Vasovagal Syncope.